 Contact a Houston Estate Planning Attorney

 If you or a loved one believes your estate plan might be affected by a lowering of the estate and gift tax exemption, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With years of experience handling estate planning matters, our attorneys are prepared to handle any changes that are proposed by the United States Congress.
 This means we will inform you of how alterations will impact your estate plan and advise you on your options.
-To speak with one of our knowledgeable attorneys and to schedule a free consultation, give us a call at 713-333-8900 today.
+To speak with one of our knowledgeable attorneys and to schedule a consultation, give us a call at 713-333-8900 today.